-- MHC's officers' remuneration is determined by also taking into account officers' incentives, with a view toward increasing corporate value through the execution of business strategies. - The level of remuneration is appropriate with respect to the roles and responsibilities of each officer, and is also based on market levels, from the viewpoints of increasing medium- to long-term corporate value and improving short-term business performance. - (2) Remuneration System for Directors - In principle, Executive Directors' remuneration, etc., consists of base remuneration, short-term incentive compensation (performance-based monetary compensation), and medium-to long-term incentive compensation (performance-based stock compensation).
-As short-term incentive compensation, cash is paid as a bonus, while medium-to long-term incentive compensation is paid as provision of MHC's shares, etc. in a trust framework. - With a view toward maintaining a sound performance-based ratio, the ratio of fixed remuneration (base remuneration) to floating compensation (bonus and stock compensation) is generally set at 1:0.6 (the ratio of base remuneration to bonus to stock compensation is generally set at 1:0.3:0.3). - Bonuses and stock compensation, which represent incentive compensation, are not paid to non-executive directors excluding persons who are Audit & Supervisory Committee Members) from the standpoint of ensuring the effectiveness of their supervisory functions, and to Directors who are Audit & Supervisory Committee members from the standpoint of ensuring the fairness of audits.
+- MHC's officers' remuneration is determined by also taking into account officers' incentives, with a view toward increasing corporate value through the execution of business strategies. - The level of remuneration shall be appropriate with respect to the roles and responsibilities of each officer, and is also based on market levels, from the viewpoints of increasing corporate value over the medium to long term and improving short-term business performance.

+(2) Remuneration System for Directors

+- In principle, Executive Directors' remuneration, etc., consists of base remuneration, short-term incentive compensation (performance-based monetary compensation), and medium-to long-term incentive compensation (performance-based stock compensation).
+As short-term incentive compensation, cash is paid as a bonus, while medium-to long-term incentive compensation is paid as provision of MHC's shares, etc. in a trust framework. - With a view toward maintaining a sound performance-based ratio, the ratio of fixed remuneration (base remuneration) to floating compensation (bonus and stock compensation) is generally set at 1:0.6 (the ratio of base remuneration to bonus to stock compensation is generally set at 1:0.3:0.3). - Bonuses and stock compensation, which represent incentive compensation, are not paid to non-executive Directors (excluding persons who are Audit & Supervisory Committee Members) from the standpoint of ensuring the effectiveness of their supervisory functions, and to Directors who are Audit & Supervisory Committee Members from the standpoint of ensuring the fairness of audits.

 For details, please refer to III-6.
-"Policies and Procedures for determining Remuneration of Directors and Management Members (principle 3.1 (iii))" (page 43) in III.
-"Remuneration of Directors and Management Members" in [Efforts on the Principles of the Corporate Governance Code.]
+"Policies and Procedures for determining Remuneration of Directors and Management Members (principle 3.1 (iii))" (page 43) in [Efforts on Each Principle of the Corporate Governance Code].